BimmerGestalt/AAIdrive/README.md

   - New notifications trigger a statusbar icon
   - New notifications can trigger a popup
   - New notification popups can be disabled if a passenger is detected in the seat
+  - Notifications can be read out by the car's TTS when received or when selected
   - The car's navigation system is available to handle Android Navigation Intents
   - The currently-playing app is displayed along the top of the IDrive screen
   - The currently-playing song title is shown in the IDrive4 Multimedia side panel
-  - The currently-playing song coverart and progress is shown in the IDrive5 Multimedia side panel
+  - The currently-playing song coverart and progress is shown in the IDrive5 Home screen and Multimedia side panel
   - On a MY2017+ car supporting Bluetooth Apps, audio focus will be enabled which grants the following extra features:
     - The Media shortcut button opens this app when it is in control of the music
     - Automatically resumes playback when reconnecting to the car